 Before You Go

 ETIAS travel authorization.
 Starting late 2026, US, UK, Canadian, and other visa-exempt travelers need ETIAS approval to enter the Schengen Zone. €20, applied online, usually approved within minutes, valid three years.
-March 2027 falls in a six-month transitional period, so you may technically enter without it — but apply anyway.
+March 1327 falls in a six-month transitional period, so you may technically enter without it — but apply anyway.
 Use the official EU portal only; lookalike sites will charge you more and do nothing for you.
 Official link added closer to the date

 The basics.
 Portugal uses euros.
 Contactless payment (Apple Pay, Google Pay, tap-to-pay cards) is accepted almost everywhere.
 Outlets are European two-pin (Type F), 230V — a basic universal adapter is all you need.
+English is spoken nearly everywhere; no Portuguese required.